Another favorite Black Radio is the RS-6 set.

 For more information about the antenna kit I use with this and other field radios, take a look here: Portable Field Antenna Kit

-Once its design shortcomings are worked-around or corrected (apologies to the restoration purists – I feel your pain) it’s a pretty good little field radio.
+Once its design compromises are worked-around, accepted or corrected (apologies to the restoration purists – I feel your pain) it’s a pretty good little field radio.
 It does the job and is fun to use.
-All 4 main units, ac power cord, headphones, antenna wire, crystals, instruction cards, spare parts, power adapters, pencil, logbook, one-time pads (ahem) and silica gel bags all fit nicely into a standard “large” ammo can for watertight storage, transport or caching.
+All 4 main units, ac power cord, headphones, antenna wire, crystals, instruction cards, spare parts, power adapters, pencil, logbook, one-time pads (ahem) and silica gel bags all fit nicely into a standard .50 cal ammo can for watertight storage, transport or caching.
 As mentioned earlier, it also has a cool factor 37 db higher than any plastic ricebox ever made by KenYaeIc….

 APPENDIX: RS-6 Modification Details

 First off, I really don’t like to modify any of these old mil radios – I like to use them as-is as part of the overall “experience”.
 But this one needed help and is of course reversible if needed; no new holes.
 Seems a lot of people who have these just fire them up once or twice and then put them away.
 I use mine a lot and these mods make it much more useful but probably not necessary for occasional “demo” use…